miztaro/BidOps/README.md

    - RAM: 2048 MB (Minimum)
    - Network Adapter: NAT (Recommended)

-B. Port Forwarding Rules (Crucial for Access)
-   Since the VM uses NAT, you must set up Port Forwarding to access the site from your Windows/Host browser.
+B. Port Forwarding Rules (Crucial for Access) --  We'll be using bridged tho so this will be modified Since the VM uses NAT, you must set up Port Forwarding to access the site from your Windows/Host browser.